Independent Set Enumeration and Estimation of Related Constants of Grid Graphs and Their Variants: Introduction

 We can also change the boundary type of the grid graph to get its variation.
 For example, if the horizontal \textit{closed boundary} is changed to \textit{periodic boundary}, that is, the vertices of the left and right sides are also connected according to the grid pattern, the \textit{cylindrical grid graph} can be obtained.
+The following figures are examples of the independent sets with $10$ vertices on a $6\times 4$ cylindrical grid graph:

+Berger~\cite{WT_und_01} has demonstrated that no efficient algorithm exists for exact computation in large $m$ and $n$ cases of similar problems.
+This makes the approximation for large-scale cases necessary, which certainly relies on the estimation of relevant constants such as entropy constant.

+Calkin and Wilf~\cite{grid2} established inequalities relating the constants derived from finite configurations under two boundary conditions to the entropy constant in the infinite case, which can be used to provide the strict upper and lower bounds for the entropy constant.
+They provided fairly accurate upper and lower bounds for the hard-square entropy constant by calculating the eigenvalues of the transition matrix for smaller width cases (including cylindrical cases).
+Subsequently, Lundow, Markstr\"om and Friedland~\cite{grid5, grid6} optimized the calculation of the method, and calculated more accurate upper and lower bounds.
+However, this approach requires computing the principal eigenvalue of the transfer matrix, whose dimension grows exponentially with the width $m$.

-A general method for estimating the entropy constants of such models involves expressing the independent set count as a two-dimensional tensor network contraction and computing or approximating it using the corner transfer matrix method~\cite{grid1,grid2}.
-Some similar models use more complex combinatorial methods to give the upper and lower bounds in theory~\cite{entropy1,entropy2}.
-In addition, Monte Carlo method can also be used to give approximate values~\cite{monte}.
+An another general method for estimating the entropy constants of such models involves expressing the independent set enumeration as a two-dimensional tensor network contraction and computing or approximating it using the corner transfer matrix method (CTM) and its variants~\cite{grid1, CTM2, grid4}.
+Chan and Rechnitze~\cite{lower, upper} gave the lower and upper bounds of the entropy constants using the CTM renormalization group (CTMRG) method.

+In addition, Ronnie~\cite{prob} used more complex probabilistic methods to estimate the entropy constant, and proved that it is possible to approximate the constant with an additive error of $\epsilon$ with computational time $\left(\frac{1}{\epsilon}\right)^{O(1)}$.

-In this paper, we provide exact enumerations of independent sets for small-scale grid graphs via two-dimensional tensor network contraction.
-In addition, we also calculate the triangular grid graphs and the variations of these graphs on the cylindrical surface.
+In this paper, we provide exact enumeration of independent sets for small-scale (but the range is greater than the existing results) grid graphs via two-dimensional tensor network contraction.
+We also calculate the triangular grid graphs, king graphs and cylindrical grid graph.
+Our computational results extend multiple OEIS sequences defined as independent set enumeration as shown in Table~\ref{tab:oeis}.

-Based on these enumerations, we observe the influence of boundary effect and parity effects on the average free energy of the different models.
-Accordingly, we derive upper estimations for the entropy constant and the \textit{coefficient of boundary effect} of each model.